 NCAA Eligibility Information

-NCAA Guide for the College Bound Student-Athlete , which is an extremely useful document for students and parent.
+Also check out the NCAA Guide for the College Bound Student-Athlete (new window), which is an extremely useful document for students and parents.

 1. In addition to a high school diploma, the NCAA has scaled requirements for eligibility.

 b.
-Read all of this information carefully, including the links!
-It is <span >your <span >responsibility to monitor your<span > initial-eligibility progress
+Read all of this information carefully, including the checklist.
+It is your responsibility to monitor your own initial-eligibility progress

+c.
+Look for their List of Approved Core Courses.
 Important!!
-Be sure to check that you are taking the correct E.H.S. courses to meet the `Core Courses` requirement!!
+Be sure to check that you are taking the correct EHS courses (link goes to Program of Studies homepage) to meet the 'Core Courses' requirement!

 d.
 If you have any questions, be sure to contact your school counselor.